snitko/bananas/README.markdown

       end
     end

-`#check_spam_report' is a method that checks against existing SpamReports and blocks access (by rendering 403 page) if the report for the current ip address exists.
+`#check_spam_report` is a method that checks against existing SpamReports and blocks access (by rendering 403 page) if the report for the current ip address exists.
 Here's a usage example:

     class PostsController